Back to blog

 Key characteristics:

-• Excellent brilliance similar to round cuts
+• Excellent brilliance comparable to round brilliants

 • Appears larger than equivalent round carat weights

-• Flattering on most hand shapes
+• Flattering on most hand shapes and finger sizes

 Cushion